 You may improve average order value by introducing bundle packs, selling add-ons, offering free shipping for higher value purchases, and providing large discounts for minimum purchase targets.
 Offering incentives and freebies can also work wonders to increase the average order value.

 Knowing whether your business is able to convert visitors and retain customers is of great importance to its sustainability.
 Returning customers go a long way to build the reputation of your business.
-Furthermore, they eliminate the cost and need of searching for new clients, as it is cheaper to encourage past customers to purchase from your online store than convincing new visitors.
+Furthermore, they eliminate the cost of searching for new clients.
+It’s cheaper to encourage past customers to purchase from your online store than convincing new visitors.
 For this reason, it is important to keep track of your store’s retention rate.

-In case you are having trouble retaining customers, you could try new strategies like offering gifts with every purchase, introducing a customer loyalty program like Zinrelo, or keeping your clients engaged by sending newsletter emails and valuable coupons.
+If you are having trouble retaining customers, you could try new strategies.
+Try offering gifts with every purchase or introducing a points program like Zinrelo.
+Also, keep your clients engaged by sending newsletter emails and valuable coupons.

 Cart Abandonment Rate

 Nothing is as saddening to a store owner than a customer abandoning their cart before making a purchase.
-As the name suggests, the cart abandonment rate is the percentage of customers who add items to their shopping cart only to abort the purchase process.
+As the name suggests, the cart abandonment rate is the percentage of customers who add items to their shopping cart only to abandon it.
 Nevertheless, this should not be shocking news.
 According to statistics, about 68% of online shoppers abandon their carts prematurely.
 The reasons for cart abandonment range from unexpected prices to payment security concerns.

 You should track the cart abandonment rate of your business in order to reduce it.
 If you have any hidden costs placed on your products, this could be a reason for a high abandonment rate.
-You should start by eliminating these costs and making the checkout process as smooth as possible and possibly look into 3rd party solutions that may help, like Bolt.
+You should start by eliminating these costs and making the checkout process as smooth as possible.
+Consider looking into 3rd party solutions that may help, like Bolt.
 You may also try remarketing Via Google Ads or Ryzeo to get the customers back to the cart.

 When crafting sales copy for your business, it is standard practice to end it with a Call-To-Action (CTA).
-However, determining the percentage of users who are able to see your CTA can be challenging if you do not have an analytics tool.
+However, determining the percentage of users who see your CTA can be challenging if you don’t have an analytics tool.
 This is where Google Tag Manager comes in handy.
-Using Google Tag Manager, you will be able to measure how many visitors are actually seeing your Call-To-Action regardless of its location.
+Using Google Tag Manager, you’ll be able to measure how many visitors are actually seeing your Call-To-Action regardless of its location.
 This allows you to make necessary adjustments to ensure that your CTA is viewable by as many people as possible.